StevenClontz/prof.clontz.org/classes/2019/05/ma237/index.md

 When a student meets any of these criteria, they will receive an email from the instructor with a list of requirements to maintain their Active status, along with a deadline.
-Inactive status may be returned to Active status at the discretion of the instructor.
+Inactive status may be returned to Active status only at the discretion of the instructor.

 ## Teams